PratikSitapara22/Pratik_Sitapara.github.io/README.md

 ---

-### *Minor Projects*
-1. *Dynamic Energy Market Simulation*

-Engaged in the "EnergyNext" simulation game, showcasing strategic decision-making in energy production, trade, and marketing.
-Successfully navigated challenges, making critical choices like plant operations influenced by dynamic political impacts.
-Gained insights into corporate responsibility and market dynamics, applying theoretical knowledge to real-world scenarios.
-Focused on acquiring customers, strategically supplying energy, and optimizing profitability while ensuring grid stability.

-2. *Intelligent Energy Distribution System for a Residence*

-Model and fine-tune the energy needs of a standard household system to ensure that the entire electricity and heat demand of the district can be fulfilled solely through the utilization of photovoltaic (PV) sources.
-Achieve this without the necessity of purchasing additional electricity or heat, leveraging the capabilities of myRIO-1900 and LABVIEW Programming for simulation and optimization.

-3. *Exploring Power Plant Site Selection through Eurosat Image Classification: A Deep Learning Project*

-Created a project to classify ten distinct kinds of geographical Images using CNN and compared it with the VGG-16 model for better accuracy to predict which powerplant is suitable for the particular location.

----

 ## Publications
 1. *Magenta: Metrics and Evaluation Framework for Generative Agents based on LLMs* (IHSI Conference - 2024)
    📖 [Paper Link](https://openaccess.cms-conferences.org/publications/book/978-1-958651-95-7/article/978-1-958651-95-7_14)